 While this one seems fairly self serving it is very true.
 An eye exam is not very expensive and doesn’t take very long.
 The problem here is most people think that if they see great there must be no problem.
 However, that is like assuming my car has no issues because it turns on and drives.
 Just like we can’t tell what the oil looks like in the car while we are driving we can’t tell what the optic nerve looks like without having a look with microscopes and lenses.
 I never take my car on a trip longer than 2 hours without checking the belts and fluid levels.
 That is because I know if I can find the problem before I am in another state it is easier to fix and saves a lot of trouble.

 The same goes with the eyes.
 If you have a little dryness, pain, or loss of clarity it is easy to fix before it is causing major problems.
+This blurriness could be something common like cataracts, or something rare like lens subluxation.
 If you wait until you can’t see to go to the Eye Doctor it may be too late to really fix.

 So, for a hundred bucks or less, you can easily get the eyes checked out.
 Most medical insurances have vision coverage included in their plans now.
 So, I would highly encourage calling a few clinics and let them know you have BCBS, Medicare, Aetna, Community Care, or some other medical insurance.
 Then, ask how much an eye exam costs.
 You may be surprised at how affordable it is in the current managed medical world.